ckdextergames/Icarus_mods/README.md

 * Download .pak file from here and put it in the mods folder.
 * Relaunch steam and Icarus.
 Enjoy!

 __WARNING: these mods are intended for Offline and/or solo play.
-Playing with others who aren't using the same mods or any mods could cause errors, crashes and/or inventory loss.__
+Playing with others who aren't using the same mods or any mods could cause errors, crashes, and/or inventory loss.__